Eliot-Roxbergh/notes_pinephone/extras_build_signal-desktop.md

 # Optional build steps (mainly ringrtc)

+Some steps if build complains on sqlite or ringrtc.
 Hopefully not required on newest Signal versions.

 Inspired from guides mentioned at start.
 First part is built on x86 (electron build is better supported) and second part on arm64 (some minor preparation of dependencies, and use binary from part 1).

 NOTE!
 After these steps are finished, remember to change 'Signal-Desktop/package.json' to point to those dirs (briefly mentioned above in that step) e.g.